noahehall/theBookOfNoah/databases/mysql_new.md

     - `order by`
       - change the order (by column/expression) of the results set
         -  by default are displayed in the order in which the rows of data are found in the table
+    - `procedure`
+      - send the results of a `select` statement as standard input to a procedure
+    - `lock in share mode`
+      - lock the rows that are being selected from a table
+      - prevents other clients from changing the data while the select statement is running
+    - `for update`
+      - instructs mysql to invoke a temporary write lock on the rows being selected

   - `set`
+    - set a system/user variable for global/session use
+      - `@@global`
+        - global variables - visible to all users
+      - `@@session`
+        - session variables - i.e. local - available only to the connection thread that creates the variable
+        - system variables are limited to the current session by default
+      - `@VARNAME`
+        - a user variable
     - `set autocommit`
       - 0 - disable
       - 1 - enable